grabeTaka/ZRPokeApi/README.md

 Technical test for selection process at ZRP.
 The backend works as a middleware that makes requests to the pokemon listing api.

-Node.js, Typescript, Jest, Openapi were used to develop the backend.
+Node.js, Typescript, Jest, Openapi, Docker and Docker Compose were used to develop the backend.

 ## Demo